 I don't disagree with anything Jonathan said.

-You have Carter Page getting trapped and and basically pleading guilty and then wearing a wire and and getting conversations.
+But as a lawyer, here's what I say: you have Carter Page getting trapped and basically pleading guilty and then wearing a wire and getting conversations.

-We don't know with whom he spoke, but you can imagine because months passed after they got him and they turned him, so he's gotten a lot of dirt that we don't know what and we don't know from whom, but we can assume that it gets closer and closer uh to the the president, if not the president himself, although I doubt that.
+So he's gotten a lot of dirt that we don't know what, and we don't know from whom, but we can assume that it gets closer and closer to the president, if not the president himself, although I doubt that.

 But he gets close and he gets people involved.

-What you've got to do though is look at the Carter Page indictment.
+What you've got to do, though, is look at the Carter Page indictment.

 Look how they squeezed him.

-Did that indictment was that indictment the fruit of the poison tree?
+Did that indictment, was that indictment the fruit of the poison tree?

 In other words, did that indictment come down because of the Pfizer warrant that was based on the phony dossier?